REST API Documentation

 StatusError TypeMeaning

-400AuthenticationErrorMissing headers, invalid key, deleted user
+400AuthenticationErrorMissing headers, invalid key, deleted user, missing login fields

 400TransactionErrorObject not found, validation failure, save error, invalid object name

-401AuthenticationErrorWrong secret, IP restricted, inactive/expired key
+401AuthenticationErrorWrong secret, bad login credentials, IP restricted, inactive/expired/revoked key

 426SecurityErrorHTTPS required